phantom-node/cryptreboot/README.md

 By default, cryptreboot looks for kernel in `/boot/vmlinuz` and for initramfs in `/boot/initrd.img`.
-If those files are missing in your Linux distribution, cryptreboot will fail, unless you use `--kernel` and `--initramfs` command line options.
+If those files are missing in your Linux distribution, cryptreboot will fail with the following error message:

+> Enoent: No such file or directory @ dir_chdir0 - /tmp/dXXXXXXXX-XXXX-xxxxxx/files

+You can tell cryptreboot where to find kernel and initramfs by specifying `--kernel` and `--initramfs` command line options:

     $ sudo cryptreboot --kernel /boot/vmlinuz-`uname -r` --initramfs /boot/initrd.img-`uname -r`

-If you don't want to specify options every time you reboot, add symlinks to the currently running kernel and initramfs:
+If you don't want to specify options every time you reboot, configure your system to automatically set the symlinks to the most recent kernel and initramfs after each kernel upgrade by setting `link_in_boot` to `yes` in `/etc/kernel-img.conf`.
+Then generate the links by issuing:

-    $ cd /boot
-    $ sudo ln -sf vmlinuz-`uname -r` vmlinuz
-    $ sudo ln -sf initrd.img-`uname -r` initrd.img
+    $ sudo dpkg-reconfigure linux-image-$(uname -r)

-Unfortunately, you need to rerun it after each kernel upgrade, otherwise, cryptreboot is going to boot the old kernel.
-Upcoming versions of cryptreboot will offer better solutions.

 ### Problems with memory locking